tu9atn/dbclpm-configure-management/README.md

 #### We'll answer common questions like:

 * What is GitHub??????
-* How does one use GitHub?
+* How does one use GitHub?22
 * What are issues and pull requests?
 * How do you create a branch and a commit?
 * How do you use GitHub Pages?